djepar/CoursGenInfo/OS/PowerUser/softwareDistribution.md

 But it doesnt upgrade the kernel.
 To know the version of the kernel : `uname -r` For the full upgrade : `sudo apt full-upgrade`
 Linux kernel is a monolithic kernel

+# Filesystems

+## Review of Filesystems
+Filesystem : Used to keep track of files and file storage on disk.

+In Windows : NTFS
+In Linux : ext4
+Fat32 works with Windows, Linux and MacOS

+## Disk Anatomy
+A store device can be split into partition.
+A partition is the piece of a disk tha tyou can manage.